Understanding Your Endometrium and Window of Implantation

 The endometrium undergoes physical changes in order to accommodate for the embryo’s implantation.
 Examples of such changes include an accumulation of immune cells, a restructuring of the blood cells, and secretions by certain cells in order to prepare for implantation.
 During IVF, the embryo transfer must take place during the time frame known as the “window of implantation,” which is when the endometrium will be most receptive to the embryo transfer.

 What is the window of implantation (WOI)?

 The window of implantation (WOI) is when the endometrium (the mucous tissue that lines the inside of the uterus) is most receptive to the embryo transfer.
-Typically, this happens between days 19 and 21 of an average menstrual cycle.
+Typically, this happens between days 19 and 21 of an average menstrual cycle, some time during the luteal phase.
 It varies for each person, of course, but the fact that there is a window – and that it is a relatively short one – does not.

 During the WOI, the perfect concoction of hormones is created to encourage the embryo and endometrium to synchronize.
 It’s crucial that the embryo be implanted during this window in order to ensure a successful transfer.
 This is true for both frozen embryos and fresh ones.
 Endometrial receptivity testing (ERT) can help determine your window of implantation.